Frank Zadworney

-Frank Stanley Zadworney (November 14, 1916 – March 24, 1979) was an American football player.
+Frank Stanley Zadworney (November 14, 1916 – March 24, 1979) was an American professional football player.

 A native of Washington, Pennsylvania, he attended Washington High School.
 He then enrolled at Ohio State University and played college football for Ohio State Buckeyes from 1937 to 1939.

 After graduating from Ohio State, Zadworney became a football coach at Catholic University.
 He also served in the United States Army.

-He was drafted by the Brooklyn Dodgers in the eighth round (64th overall pick) in the 1940 NFL Draft.
+He was drafted by the Brooklyn Dodgers in the eighth round (64th overall pick) in the 1940 NFL draft.
 He appeared in three games for the Dodgers as a halfback and defensive back during the 1940 season.